purpleidea/flabbergast/flabbergast-manual.md

 In the last sentence, to whom does _her_ refer?
 While _my mum_ is the closest noun that could match _her_, it has been previously established that my mum does not have a cat, so _my mum's cat_ wouldn't make sense.
 Because we treat _her cat_ as a unit, we contextually keep looking for a _her_ that does have a cat, which would be _my sister_.
 Conceptually, this is how Flabbergast's resolution algorithm works: it finds the match that makes the most contextual sense.

 Inheritance allows creation of attributes, in addition to providing a history for contextual lookup.
 A tuple or template is a collection of key-value pairs, where each key is a valid identifier and a value can be any expression.
-A template can be “modified” at the time of instantiation or through the `Template` expression, which creates a new template that copies all the existing attributes, less the modified ones.
+A template can be _amended_ at the time of instantiation or through the `Template` expression, which creates a new template that copies all the existing attributes, less the amended ones.
 In most object oriented languages, fields and methods can be overridden (i.e., replaced with new code).
 Similarly, attributes can be overridden with new expressions.
 Some languages allow access the overridden method through special keywords (e.g., Java's `super`, C#'s `base`, or Python's `super()`).
 Flabbergast permits accessing the original attribute, but a new name must be specified; there is no default name like `super`.
 Unlike most languages, Flabbergast permits deletion of an attribute.
 Because of contextual lookup, any other attributes referencing the deleted attribute will simply look elsewhere.

 Since attributes can refer to each other, it is the interpreter's duty to determine the order to evaluate the expressions.
 This means that attributes can be specified in any order (unlike C and C++).
 In fact, contextual lookup makes it impossible to determine to what attributes references refer until evaluation time.
 One unusual effect is that the inheritance path of a tuple can be changed at runtime (i.e., the “class” hierarchy is not determined at compile-time)!
 In fact, since templates can be instantiated in different contexts, it is possible for the same declaration to be used in different contexts that create two different tuple inheritance paths.
 Obviously, this is the kind of stuff that can be used for good or evil–there are legitimate reasons to re-parent tuples, but it can be very confusing and cause unexpected behaviour.